powerjg/learning_gem5/part2/memoryobject.rst

 gem5 master and slave ports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before diving into the implemenation of a memory object, we should first understand gem5's master and slave port interface.
+Before diving into the implementation of a memory object, we should first understand gem5's master and slave port interface.
 As previously discussed in :ref:`simple-config-chapter`, all memory objects are connected together via ports.
 These ports provide a rigid interface between these memory objects.